desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 ### The implementation of chain link

-In chain link, `Proof` is an object that contains the data related to the signature verification.
-We will check if the plain text is hex-encoded.
-The `Validate` function will be like:
+When saving a `ChainLink`, we use the `Proof` object in order to verify the signature.
+To make sure it supports the HEX encoding instead of the UTF-8 one, we need to change how the `Validate` method checks for the validity of such proof:
 ```go
 // Validate checks the validity of the Proof
 func (p Proof) Validate() error {